itsaravindanand/CECS_574_Custom_Metrics_Driven_HPA_in_Kubernetes/README.md

 ### Step 5: Create a Cluster

-Create a cluster using the following command:
+Create a cluster using this command:

 ```bash
 kind create cluster